 Professionals Involved: RE, Andrologist, Embryologist | Technology: High | Cost: High

 ART refers to procedures that occur outside the human body, involving both eggs and sperm or embryos, with the purpose of conceiving.
 Following female hormonal stimulation, sperm and eggs are collected, combined, and fertilized in your clinic’s lab, outside of the female body.
 A potentially viable embryo is then transferred into a woman’s uterus, usually 3-5 days after fertilization.
 Remaining embryos can be cryopreserved (frozen).

 In-vitro fertilization is the most common ART procedure, but other options may be more successful for some people.

 Depending on your fertility challenges, one or a combination of these treatments can help you achieve pregnancy.
 Some people begin with the low-cost, basic treatments and advance to more aggressive therapies if needed.
 For others, advanced treatments may be recommended from the start because of their infertility diagnosis or age.

 Talk to your doctor to determine which course of treatment is right for you.
 Don’t be afraid to ask questions—creating a discussion guide can help organize your thoughts and keep you on track during your appointment.

 Up to 90% of infertility cases are treated with conventional medical therapy such as medication or surgery

-Know your options for stateside infertility treatment and fertility preservation before deployment.
+Know your options for stateside infertility services, and how to preserve your fertility before deployment.